MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class3/module1/module1.rst.txt

    #.
 You can see the workload

-      .. note :: We only configure one workload as the API we will test is hosted in the main app pod (sell stocks and buy stocks)
+      .. note :: We only configure one workload as the API we will test is hosted in the main app K8S service (sell stocks and buy stocks)

    #.
 Click ``Next`` until the end and click ``Submit``